 A multistatic EDMG sensing instance between a sensing initiator in the sensing transmitter role and two or more sensing responders is initiated by several DMG Sensing Measurement Setup Request frames and responses to the responded by DMG Sensing Requests Response frames.

 The sensing initiator initiates the multistatic EDMG sensing instance by sending DMG Sensing Measurement Setup Request frames to each of the intended sensing responders.
 The DMG Measurement Setup ID, Measurement Burst ID (#2084) and the Sensing Instance SN subfields shall have the same value in all DMG Sensing Measurement Setup Request frames.
 The sensing initiator shall set the STA ID subfield to a value between 0 and 7 indicating the index of the sensing responder sync subfield in the sync field of the EDMG multistatic sensing PPDUs.
 EDMG multistatic sensing PPDUs shall be addressed to the sensing responder that is assigned the value of 0 in the STA ID.
 The sensing initiator sets the First Beam Index field to a value that indicates the first beam that is used for transmission in the TRN field of the first EDMG multistatic sensing PPDU.
 The other beams used in the Multistatic Sensing PPDUs are the following beams in the Tx Beam List subelement.
 The sensing initiator sets the Start of #N the Nth (#2119) PPDU subfields to the time, in microseconds, from the end of the DMG Sensing Request to the beginning of the Nth EDMG multistatic sensing PPDU in the multistatic EDMG sensing instance.
-The sensing initiator sets the Start of #N PPDU subfields to the time, in microseconds, from the end of the DMG Sensing Request to the beginning of the EDMG multistatic sensing PPDU in the multistatic EDMG sensing instance(#2084)
+The set of beams in the instance is repeated according to the Num of Repeat in Instance field. (#2084)